top of page

 Jean-Michel Basquiat maintained a sense of comic-like wonder in his art beyond childhood.

-Basquiat grew up in Brooklyn drawing on scraps of paper, cardboard, and whatever surfaces he could find.
-From around age 4 his early drawings were cartoon-like sketches inspired by films, comics, and cars.
-At age 8, someone gave him a copy of Gray's Anatomy — a book that would have a huge impact on his work.
+Basquiat grew up in Brooklyn making kids drawings on scraps of paper, cardboard, and whatever surfaces he could find.
+From around age 4, his sketches were cartoon-like, inspired by films, comics, and cars.
+At age 8, someone gave him a copy of Gray's Anatomy, a book that would shape his entire visual language.

-Noticing his early creative spark, his mother started regularly taking Jean-Michel to museums across NYC.
+Noticing his creative spark early, his mother started regularly taking Jean-Michel to museums across NYC.
 He taught himself art history and absorbed it obsessively.
-Those same museums would eventually hang his outstanding work.
-Even as an adult, Basquiat would say, "I like kids work more than work by real artists any day."
+Those same museums would eventually hang his work.
+Even as an adult, Basquiat would say: "I like kids work more than work by real artists any day."

-Try it at home: A Mixed-media collage.
-Combine torn newspaper, paint, and markers on a single page.
-Words and images can also be part of the picture.
+Try it at home: Combine torn newspaper, paint, and markers on a single page.
+Words and images can both be part of the picture.

 6. Yayoi Kusama